beingaryan/Sign-To-Speech-Conversion/README.md

 ## Output Snapshots
 ![](Analysis/WOW.jpg)<br />
-<br />The above figure shows correctly classified word: "WOW".
+The above figure shows correctly classified word: "WOW".
 ![](Analysis/I%20SEE%20IT.png)<br />
-<br />The above figure shows correctly classified word: "I SEE IT"
+The above figure shows correctly classified word: "I SEE IT"
 ![](Analysis/HI%20HOW%20ARE%20YOU.jpg)<br />
-<br />The above figure shows correctly classified word: "HI HOW ARE YOU"
+The above figure shows correctly classified word: "HI HOW ARE YOU"
 <br />
 ## References
 The above work is inspired by several recent researches in the field of Deep Learning.
 Some notable shoutout goes to:<br />